getinstancemz/flowymotion/README.md

 cp conf/flowymotion.json.sample conf/flowymotion.json
 ```

-Edit the new file -- add your API key to the correct field.
-If you do not yet have a workspace id, leave the dummy in place for now.
+Edit the new file -- add your API keys to the correct respective fields.
+If you do not yet have a Motion workspace id, leave the dummy in place for now.

 Change the `atname` field to the `@name` you wish the script to search for in Workflow reports in order to generate Motion tasks (do not add `@` in the configuration file -- the script adds that when searching).